 7. Danakil Desert – A Volcanically Active Area

 One of the most uninhabited environments in the World is the Danakil Desert in East Africa.
 With temperatures that regularly exceed 50°C (122°F), volcanoes and geysers that spew toxic gas, the Danakil Desert is not an easily accessible location for travel enthusiasts.
 Your physical health can take a massive hit even if you stay there for a short period of time.
+This is amongst the weirdest places across the world.

 The most adverse effects occur due to the presence of high concentration of poisoning vapors of sulfur in the region.
 This region is a volcanically active area and on top of that, to increase the risk, the air temperature in the desert rarely falls below 50 degrees Celsius.
 Thereby making the Danakil desert one of the most dangerous areas in the world.